-- ATM machine available.
+- ATMs are available.

-- There are exceptions, but indoor booths tend to have the new items.
+- There are exceptions, but indoor booths tend to have new items.
 The antique and vintage merchandise is mostly outside.

 - Beware of booths full of faux antiques and reproductions, which are new items manufactured to look old.